decentralised-dataexchange/bb-consent-api/README.md

 | D3.1.1     | November 15th | Developer documentation |
 | D3.1.2     | November 15th | Test protocol           |

+## Instructions to run

+Prerequisite: Docker is up and running in your server

+1. Clone this repository to your local server using `git clone`
+2. Checkout the latest release or any release available that you wish to run.
+E.g `git checkout tags/2023.10.4`
+3. Execute `make setup`.
+This sets up the necessary dependencies and configurations for running Consent BB API server instance.
+4. Execute `make build`.
+The compiles and assembles source code into executable files or libraries, following the instructions specified in the Makefile of Consent BB API server instance.
+5. Execute `make run`.
+This executes a predefined set of instructions in the  Makefile to launch or run the compiled Consent BB API server instance.

+The server is up and running now locally at: "https://api.bb-consent.dev/v2".
+You can use openAPIs or the admin dashboard to interact with the Consent BB server instance.

 ## Other resources

 * Wiki - https://github.com/decentralised-dataexchange/consent-dev-docs/wiki